mothur/mothur.github.io/_wiki/align.seqs.md

 Keep in mind that if you are using the align=blast option, blast will limit the combinations of match, mismatch, gapopen, and gapextend that you can use.
-Hopefully, we\'ve scared you off of using blast at all so that this won\'t be an issue.
+Hopefully, we've scared you off of using blast at all so that this won't be an issue.

 ### flip and threshold

-The threshold parameter is used to specify a cutoff at which an alignment is deemed \'bad\' and the reverse complement may be tried.
+The threshold parameter is used to specify a cutoff at which an alignment is deemed 'bad' and the reverse complement may be tried.
 The default threshold is 0.50, meaning if 50% of the bases are removed in the alignment process.
 The flip parameter is used to specify whether or not you want mothur to try the reverse complement of a sequence if the